microsoft/terminal/doc/cascadia/Panes.md

 ### Closing a pane

-A pane can either be close by the user manually, or when the terminal it's attached to raises it's ConnectionClosed event.
+A pane can either be closed by the user manually, or when the terminal it's attached to raises its ConnectionClosed event.
 When this happens, we should remove this pane from the tree.
 The parent of the closing pane will have to remove the pane as one of it's children.
 If the sibling of the closing pane is a leaf, then the parent should just take all of the state from the remaining pane.